SMS Helgoland (1909): Battle of Jutland

 By 23:30, the High Seas Fleet had entered its night cruising formation.
 The order had largely been inverted, with the four Nassau-class ships in the lead, followed directly by the Helgolands, with the Kaisers and Königs astern of them.
 The rear was again brought up by the elderly pre-dreadnoughts; the mauled German battlecruisers were by this time scattered.
 At around midnight on 1 June, the Helgoland- and Nassau-class ships in the center of the German line came into contact with the British 4th Destroyer Flotilla.
 The 4th Flotilla broke off the action temporarily to regroup, but at around 01:00, unwittingly stumbled into the German dreadnoughts a second time.
 Helgoland and Oldenburg opened fire on the two leading British destroyers.
 Helgoland fired six salvos from her secondary guns at the destroyer Fortune before she succumbed to the tremendous battering.
 Shortly after, Helgoland shifted fire to an unidentified destroyer; Helgoland fired five salvos from her 15 cm guns to unknown effect.
 The British destroyers launched torpedoes at the German ships, but they managed to successfully evade them with a turn to starboard.

 Despite the ferocity of the night fighting, the High Seas Fleet punched through the British destroyer forces and reached Horns Reef by 04:00 on 1 June.
 A few hours later, the fleet arrived in the Jade; Helgoland and Thüringen, along with the Nassau-class battleships Nassau, Posen, and took up defensive positions in the outer roadstead and four undamaged III Squadron ships anchored just outside the entrance locks to Wilhelmshaven.
 The remaining eight dreadnoughts entered port, where those that were still in fighting condition restocked ammunition and fuel.
 During the battle, the ship suffered only minor damage; Helgoland was hit by a single 15-inch shell, but sustained minimal damage.
 Nevertheless, dry-docking was required to repair the hole in the belt armor.
 Work was completed by 16 June.
 In the course of the battle, Helgoland had fired 63 main battery shells, and 61 rounds from her 15 cm guns.
-Helgoland was repaired in Wilhelmshaven form 3 to 16 June, after which she returned to local defensive patrols in the North Sea.
+Helgoland was repaired in Wilhelmshaven from 3 to 16 June, after which she returned to local defensive patrols in the North Sea.